 White Collar Crime

-Thompson earned his bachelor's degree from Culver-Stockton College, his master's from Michigan State University and his law degree from the University of Michigan.
+Thompson holds a B.A. from Culver-Stockton College in Canton, Missouri, a M.A. from Michigan State University and a law degree from the University of Michigan.

 The Reality of Overcriminalization, 7 J.L.
 Econ. & Pol'y 577 (2011) (symposium).